-The Optimizing InQuira Intelligent Search Guide is divided into the following sections:
+The Optimizing Oracle Knowledge Intelligent Search Guide is divided into the following sections:

-Chapter 1, Dictionary Manager Advanced Features Describes how to use the advanced features of the Dictionary Manager.
+Chapter 1, Dictionary Manager Describes how to use the advanced features of the Advanced Features Dictionary Manager.
 See Chapter 2, Dictionary Manager in the Intelligent Search Language Tuning Guide for information how to use the basic features of the Dictionary Manager.
 Chapter 2, Process Wizards Describes how to create Process Wizards that respond to specific questions with preconfigured dialogs.
-Chapter 3, Personal Navigation Setup Describes how to implement the InQuira Personalized Navigation feature to categorize application content and display a hierarchy of the results, such as products and models, services, and prices, in the User Interface.
-Chapter 4, User Manager Describes the InQuira User Manager component accessed from within the Language Workbench that allows you to create and set permissions for Language Workbench users.
-Chapter 5, Configuring Access to Business Data Describes the Preference Service that accesses and stores business data items obtained from configured data sources.
+Chapter 3, Personalized Describes how to implement the Oracle Knowledge Navigation Setup Personalized Navigation feature to categorize application content and display a hierarchy of the results, such as products and models, services, and prices, in the User Interface.
+Chapter 4, User Manager Describes the Oracle Knowledge User Manager component accessed from within the Language Workbench that allows you to create and set permissions for Language Workbench

+Appendix A, Configuring Access to Describes the Preference Service that accesses and stores Business Data Describes the Preference Service that accesses and stores business data items obtained from configured data sources.